Skip to main content

 The complaint must include all informal actions that have been completed.
 Once all information is reviewed by the Affirmative Action Officer a formal complaint will be started.
 The Affirmative Action Officer will respond to the student within a reasonable amount of time and will work with all involved parties and the Director of Accessibility Resources and ADA Compliance Officer to provide a satisfactory resolution to the student.

-Although a student is encouraged to resolve complaints through the informal complaint process, they have the right to file a grievance with the Office of Civil Rights (OCR) at any time.
-The Statute of Limitations for filing a complaint with OCR is 180 days from the time the incident occurred.
+Although a student is encouraged to resolve complaints at either the personal level directly with faculty, or through the internal appeals or grievance process, they have the right to file a grievance with the Office of Civil Rights (OCR) at any time.
+The statute of limitations for filing a complaint with OCR is 180 days from the date of the alleged incident.
+Students may file a complaint as directed above and/or with the Office of Civil Rights, using OCR’s online complaint form, or via mail: